Longest Path in the Price Model: Full Analytic Calculation

 \subsection{Price Model Definition}

-The Price model \citep{Price65} (see also sec.14.1 of \citet{N09b}) is a growing network model giving us a sequence of graphs $\{\Gcal(t)\}$ where these are indexed by an integer $t$, the `time'.
+The Price model \cite{P76} (see also sec.14.1 of \cite{N09b}) is a growing network model giving us a sequence of graphs $\{\Gcal(t)\}$ where these are indexed by an integer $t$, the `time'.
 Each graph has a vertex set $\Vcal(t)$ and an edge set $\Ecal(t)$.
 To create the next graph $\Gcal(t+1)$ in the Price model sequence, we add one new vertex at time $(t+1)$ to $\Vcal(t)$.
 We will overload our notation so that the positive integer $t$ is both the `birth' time of a vertex and it is also used to represent that vertex.
 So formally $\Vcal(t+1) = \Vcal(t) \cup \{ (t+1)\}$.
-The number of nodes at time $t$ is denoted as $N(t)= |\Vcal(t)| = t$.
+We choose to index our nodes from one upwards so that at time $t$ the total number of nodes in the graph $\Gcal(t)$, denoted as $N(t)$, is $N(t) = |\Vcal(t)| = t$.

 A new node $(t+1)$ is connected by $m$ new edges to existing vertices $s$ chosen with probability $\Pi(t,s)$.
-The number of edges in the edge set $\Ecal(t)$ of the DAG $\Gcal(t)$, edges between nodes created at time $t$ or earlier, is $E(t)=E_0 + mt = |\Ecal(t)|$.
-Note this is the total number of edges after we have finished adding all the edges to the most recent vertex, $t$.
+The number of edges in the edge set $\Ecal(t)$ of the DAG $\Gcal(t)$, edges between nodes created at time $t$ or earlier, is $E(t)=E_0 + mt = |\Ecal(t)|$ where $E_0$ is some constant.
+Note this is the total number of edges after we have finished adding all the incoming edges to vertex, $t$.

 Finally the node created at time $s$ in the graph $\Gcal(t)$ has out-degree $\kout(t,s)$.